Mightyfrong/gallifreyan-translation-helper/README.md

 ```

 ### Character Drawing
 **shermansDraw(ctx, letter, grouped, thicknumberline)** actually draws a character to the canvas.
-X and y coordiantes are set. if not grouped the x-"pointer" is set to the next charachters position, if the end of the viewport is reached the next line is set.
+X and y coordiantes are set.
+If not grouped the x-"pointer" is set to the next characters position, if the end of the viewport is reached the next line is set.
 Stroke- and fill-styles are set.

 ***The switch-blocks are the current handling solution. this might/should be refactored within the future to have a more modular option to implement diacritics***